solgenomics/sgn/README.md

 This repo contains code behind the <a href="https://breedbase.org">Breedbase system</a> (including <a href="https://cassavabase.org/">Cassavabase</a>, <a href="https://musabase.org">Musabase</a>, <a href="https://sweetpotatobase.org">Sweetpotatobase</a>, <a href="https://yambase.org">Yambase</a>) and the <a href="https://solgenomics.net/">Sol Genomics Network</a> website.

-A docker image is available for the system at <a href="https://hub.docker.com/r/breedbase/breedbase">Dockerhub</a>, so you shouldn't need to build the system yourself.
+A docker images are available for the system at Dockerhub, both for the <a href="https://hub.docker.com/r/breedbase/breedbase">web component</a> and for the <a href="https://hub.docker.com/r/breedbase/pg">postgres component</a>, so you shouldn't need to build the system yourself.

 Contact SGN using the contact form on the page https://solgenomics.net/contact/form for more information.